samuelsycamore/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Component composition

-The component is built using the `DateField` for the keyboard editing and the `DateCalendar` for the view editing.
+The component is built using the `<DateField />` for the keyboard editing and the `DateCalendar` for the view editing.

 Check-out their documentation page for more information: